Baking and Pastry Culinary Arts Programs

 When a Certificate or Diploma in Pastry Arts presents the best educational path forward for you, it pays to investigate local community colleges for worthy programs.
 If you are eager to get to work in a professional kitchen, the convenience of a local program might be the educational fast track you need.
 But national culinary educators are also well equipped to advance your career with immersion studies in areas that include Baking and Pastry making.

 The Culinary Academy of Austin has 6 month and 15 month courses of study where students earn certificates in Pastry and Culinary Arts.
-Another option is Le Cordon Bleu, which has locations all over the United States and internationally.
+Another option is Le Cordon Bleu, which has nearly three dozen locations internationally.
 Most locations offer Certificate and Associate’s Degree programs in Baking and Pastry Arts.
 For students interested primarily in French pastry, the French Pastry School in Chicago, Illinois may be a good choice.

 Associate’s degrees are undergraduate degrees issued by community colleges, junior colleges, technical colleges, and four-year universities.
 They are often refereed to as two-year degrees because the curriculums they offer are generally structured for completion in two years.